Zulko/moviepy/docs/getting_started/videoclips.rst

 Note that for editing gifs the best way is to preview them in the notebook as explained here: :ref:`ipython_display`

-For examples of use, see `this blog post <https://zulko.github.io/blog/2014/01/23/making-animated-gifs-from-video-files-with-python>`_ for informations on making GIFs from video files, and `this other post <https://zulko.github.io/blog/2014/09/20/vector-animations-with-python/>`_ for GIF animations with vector graphics.
+For examples of use, see `this blog post <https://zulko.github.io/blog/2014/01/23/making-animated-gifs-from-video-files-with-python>`_ for information on making GIFs from video files, and `this other post <https://zulko.github.io/blog/2014/09/20/vector-animations-with-python/>`_ for GIF animations with vector graphics.

 Export images
 """""""""""""""